davidizzle/oss-fuzz-tooling/README.md

 ## 📌 Project Overview

-`ossfuzz-tooling` is a CLI-friendly module designed to query and analyze OSS-Fuzz projects.
+`oss-fuzz-tooling` is a CLI-friendly module designed to query and analyze OSS-Fuzz projects.
 It provides fast access to:

 - ✅ Project listings & metadata
 - ✅ Fuzzer configurations